pivotal/docs-tap/scst-sign/overview.md

 This component uses [cosign](https://github.com/sigstore/cosign#cosign) as its backend for signature verification and is compatible only with cosign signatures.
-When cosign signs an image it generates a signature in an OCI-compliant format and pushes it to the the same registry where the image is stored.
+When cosign signs an image, it generates a signature in an OCI-compliant format and pushes it to the the same registry where the image is stored.
 The signature is identified by a tag in the format `sha256-<image-digest>.sig`, where `<image-digest>` is the digest of the image that this signature belongs to.
 The webhook needs